Yes. NetScaler Gateway and Citrix Gateway are essentially the same product. Citrix renamed NetScaler Access Gateway to Citrix Gateway in version 12.1.

 Finally, ensure that IE is not showing the site in Compatibility View

-Yes, when the NetScaler is configured with RADIUS listeners for both Citrix Receiver and Access Gateway browser access on different ports.
-This configuration is described in detail in the NetScaler primary and alternate instructions.
+Yes, when the Citrix Gateway is configured with RADIUS listeners for both Citrix Receiver or Workspace clients and Gateway browser access on different ports.
+This configuration is described in detail in the Citrix Gateway primary and alternate instructions.

-If you deploy Duo using our alternate configuration, iOS and Android Receiver users may not authenticate successfully.
-Per Citrix, it is necessary to perform RADIUS authentication before LDAP in Receiver mobile connections.
+If you deploy Duo using our alternate configuration, iOS and Android Receiver or Workspace users may not authenticate successfully.
+Per Citrix, it is necessary to perform RADIUS authentication before LDAP in Receiver or Workspace mobile connections.
 You will need to configure the ordering of your authentication policies as follows:

 Please see the Citrix article for more information and configuration instructions.

-Yes, when delivered via NetScaler Gateway.
+Yes, when delivered via NetScaler Gateway or Citrix Gateway.
 You cannot add Duo RADIUS two-factor authentication directly to Storefront logins.

-NetScaler devices have a hard-coded timeout of about three minutes, which closes the login session when the timeout is reached.
+NetScaler and Citrix Gateway devices have a hard-coded timeout of about three minutes, which closes the login session when the timeout is reached.
 This timeout is not currently a configurable option, but that may change in a future NetScaler firmware release.

 Password concatenation is when you append a comma followed by a Duo passcode or the name of a Duo factor to the end of your Active Directory password, like "mypass123,123456".
-If you have configured your NetScaler to pass primary authentication on to Storefront, and then enter a concatenated password and passcode in Receiver, the login fails.
-This is because the NetScaler is passing the entire password + passcode string to Storefront as your AD password.
+If you have configured your Gateway to pass primary authentication on to Storefront, and then enter a concatenated password and passcode in Receiver or Workspace, the login fails.
+This is because the Gateway is passing the entire password + passcode string to Storefront as your AD password.

-If you need to support logins to Storefront from Receiver using a passcode we recommend you deploy our alternate NetScaler configuration.
-This will add an additional "Passcode" field to the Receiver login prompt, where you can enter a passcode or the name of a Duo factor.
+If you need to support logins to Storefront from Receiver or Workspace using a passcode we recommend you deploy our alternate Citrix Gateway configuration.
+This will add an additional "Passcode" field to the Receiver or Workspace login prompt, where you can enter a passcode or the name of a Duo factor.
 See our guide for Receiver for more.

 Yes, click here for documentation.
-Note that CAG is an EOL product.
+Note that while Duo fully supports the Duo Authentication Proxy, CAG itself is an EOL product.